omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 ### 3.1 An Alternative Claim Transaction Design

-The proposed implementation of claim transactions is one of the approaches to handle claim transactions.
+The proposed implementation is one of the approaches to handle claim transactions.
 An alternative solution could be using special transaction types on the OMG Network.
 You can read a high-level overview of the potential implementation in [this document](https://github.com/omgnetwork/community-points/wiki/Reddit-point-on-ALD).
 Note, this is only a theoretical concept and hasn't been tested on any environment yet.

 ### 3.2 Third-party Services

-To run any OMG Network application it's required to use the following services:
+To run any OMG Network application, it's required to use the following services:
 - Ethereum node: to sync with the rootchain.
 You can run your own node or use one of the infrastructure providers, such as [Infura](https://infura.io/).
 - Web3 wallet: to sign transactions.
 It's recommended to use [MetaMask](https://metamask.io/) browser extension.